tonybourkesdnpros/ATD-Reset-Level5/README.md

 ## The Playbooks

-There are currently three different play books:
+There are currently three different Ansible playbooks:

 * CVP-default.yml
 * CVP-eBGP.yml